-As I have been a monk, there have been many miracles that have come my way when I needed them the most.
+Here are a five remarkable stories of miracles to tell, but not all of them.
+There have been many miracles that have come my way when I needed them the most.
 For the Christians out there, they might say, “Doesn’t that make you believe in God?”
-My answer is, “It makes me believe there are heavenly beings (Devas & Devis) who are looking out for me.”
-Here are a five remarkable stories to retell, but not all of them.
-For instance, “My Watch Story” is not included.
+My answer is, “It makes me believe there are heavenly beings (Devas & Devis) who are looking out for me.”.
+There are other stories not included such as “My Watch Story”

 Old Town Coffee Shop